Which Quotation Correctly Uses An Ellipsis To Shorten Lincoln's Words

 Incorrect shortened quote: "Four score and seven years ago… a great civil war…"

 This is incorrect.
-Removing the majority of the text drastically alters the meaning and context.
-The shortened version loses the historical setting and the core argument of Lincoln's speech.
+And the shortened version loses the historical setting and the core argument of Lincoln's speech.
+Plus, removing the majority of the text drastically alters the meaning and context.
 It becomes misleading and misrepresents Lincoln's original intent.

 Example 3: Correct Usage with Sentence Omission